FloydReme/KeepWastes/README.md

 >
 >`Android:` [1Money](https://play.google.com/store/apps/details?id=org.pixelrush.moneyiq&hl=ru)

-When  we tried to find a **GOOD** similar app for Windows, we ware a little bit confused.
+When  we tried to find a **GOOD** similar app for Windows, we were a little bit confused.
 So, KeepWastes is going to change it!

 # Used libraries and add-ons